 Charging ends when the total battery voltage reaches 8.4V.

 When a single battery exceeds 4.2V, the voltage divider resistor channel conducts and the battery charging current is reduced or even discharged.
-It is recommended to use the same type of battery with similar voltage for both batteries.

 The relationship between the battery indicators and voltage is as follows: